 If you find it difficult to let go of the blocks that interfere with gaining self-confidence, let me recommend using Emotional Freedom Techniques or EFT for short.
 EFT learning is easy, but it does take practice and the more persistent practice the better.

-Gaining self confidence is easier than you think with a tool like EFT.
-If you would like to see for yourself how EFT works, I do phone and Skype sessions.
+Gaining self-confidence is easier than you think with a tool like EFT.
+If you would like to see for yourself how EFT works.
+I do phone, Skype or Zoom sessions.

 With EFT, gaining self-confidence is now literally at your fingertips!

 Return Home from Gaining Self Confidence

 "I bought a copy of your book...
 I just wanted to say thank you for writing it.
 I was pretty desperate to feel better physically and emotionally when I got it, and since, I've experienced profound emotional healing.
 Thank you for giving me the healing messages I needed to hear, like a kind, loving mother."

 Reading Chapter 3